acend/kubernetes-basics-training/content/en/docs/13/_index.md

 ### Overlays

 Now let's have a look at the other directory which is called `overlays`.
-It contains two sub-directories `staging` and `production` which both contain a `kustomization.yaml` with almost the same content.
+It contains two subdirectories `staging` and `production` which both contain a `kustomization.yaml` with almost the same content.

 `overlays/staging/kustomization.yaml`: